hieuvp/learning-python/python-development-setup/README.md

 ### requirements.txt

+> Python Dependency Management.

-This `requirements.txt` file is used for specifying what python packages are required to run the project you are looking at.
+- The `requirements.txt` file is used for specifying what python dependencies are required to run the project.
-Typically the `requirements.txt` file is located in the root directory of your project.
+- Typically `requirements.txt` file is located in the root directory.

 ```shell script
 pip freeze > requirements.txt